All Products

 )

-You can use resource_config to configure resources such as CPU and memory size used for each service instance.
-Sample code:
+You can also use the resource_config parameter to specify the number of resources used for service deployment, such as the number of vCPUs and the memory size of each service instance.

 from pai.model import ResourceConfig